digital-loukoum/bunker/documentation/schema-reference.md

 A boolean is a `true` or `false` value.

 ##### positiveInteger
-A positive integer is an [elastic integer](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-integers) that is always positive.
+A positive integer is encoded as a [positive elastic integer](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#positive-elastic-integers).

 ##### integer
-An integer is an [elastic integer](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-integers) that can be negative.
+An integer is encoded as an [elastic integer](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-integers).

-This is the default integer format used by Bunker.

-##### integer32
-An integer32 is a signed 32-bit integer stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.

-##### integer64
-An integer64 is a signed 64-bit integer stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.

 ##### bigInteger
-A bigInteger is a signed [elastic integer](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-integers) that can be arbitrarily large.
+A bigInteger can be arbitrarily large.
+It is encoded as an [elastic integer](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-integers).

-##### float32
-An float32 is a signed 32-bit float stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.

-##### float64
-An float64 is a signed 64-bit float (a double) stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.

-This is the default number format used by Bunker.

-It can be used instead of the **number** type when encoding / decoding speed is more important than data density.

 ##### number
-A number is an [elastic number](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-number).

-It can be used instead of the **float64** type when data density is more important than encoding / decoding speed.
+An number is a signed 64-bit float (a double) stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.

 ##### string
 A string is an UTF-8 list of characters with a trailing zero at the end.